angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## Is there a list of common Doomsday piles?
 What is the most common pile I should learn?

-Historically there was a spreadsheet that had an ever-growing list of pre-prescribed piles based on certain criterias but this was for the old DDFT decks from before the banning of :card[Sensei's Divining Top].
+Historically there was a spreadsheet that had an ever-growing list of pre-prescribed piles based on certain criteria but this was for the old DDFT decks from before the banning of :card[Sensei's Divining Top].
 A current one is not maintained for a couple of reasons: the biggest being that trying to rote learn piles is actually not effective training.
 It is better to learn the